HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

 === "Containers"
     Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf233).

+### New HAProxy security configuration parameters

+=== "Containers"
+    New HAProxy security configuration parameters are now available for use in HCL DX.
+These parameters allow you to specify colon-separated lists of cipher suites for SSL/TLS and TLS 1.3 connections, and HAProxy global configurations.
+The following parameters are now available:

+    - `sslDefaultBindCiphers`: SSL/TLS cipher suites for TLS 1.2 and earlier
+    - `sslDefaultBindCiphersuites`: SSL/TLS cipher suites for TLS 1.3
+    - `sslDefaultBindOptions`: SSL/TLS options for HAProxy global configuration

 ### WAS, JDK, and iFix versions